kubeflow/website/content/en/docs/distributions/aws/component-guides/pipeline.md

 ## S3 Access from Kubeflow Pipelines

-It is recommended to use AWS credentials or [kube2iam](https://github.com/jtblin/kube2iam) to manage S3 access for Kubeflow Pipelines.
+It is recommended to use AWS credentials to manage S3 access for Kubeflow Pipelines.
 [IAM Role for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) requires applications to use the latest AWS SDK to support the `assume-web-identity-role`.
 This requirement is in development, and progress can be tracked in the [open GitHub issue](https://github.com/kubeflow/pipelines/issues/3405).

 A Kubernetes Secret is required by Kubeflow Pipelines and applications to access S3.
 Be sure that the Kubernetes Secret has S3 read and write access.